dahoum/Nursery/Motivation/README.md

 `2` can be done even after lunch, but in any case after `1`

-`PPD` potential for personal development
+`PfPD` potential for personal development